 Even wild rice, although not directly related to white, brown and other rice varieties, does not contain gluten either.

-Wild rice, also known as manoomin, Canada rice, Indian rice, or water oats, is technically more like a grain than a rice, it's still a close cousin to rice.
+Wild rice, also known as manoomin, Canada rice, Indian rice, or water oats, is more like a grain than a rice but it's still a close cousin to rice.

 Gluten is found in anything made with wheat and related grains like barley, rye, spelt, kamut and triticale.